InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/admin-nfs-configuration.rst

 one attached volume that acts as static root for new Fragalysis (Django) **Media** data.

+..  image:: images/frag-travis/frag-travis.015.png

-A user deposits new files onto the NFS export for use by *Loader* Jobs in production, staging and user stacks.
+A user deposits new files onto the NFS export (the *External Process*) for use by *Loader* Jobs in production, staging and user stacks.

 Creating the servers
 ====================